ida/servile/README.md

 - Save time by not manually typing routing-logic.

-- Save time by not parsing posted data,
+- Save time by not parsing posted data.

 - Save time by not fiddling with CORS-header, e.g. just for loading an avatar.